mattia72/DRipGrepper/deploy/Deploy-Description.md

 - [x] search whole word won't be highlighted
 - [x] search form init without file masks
 - [x] extension: dblclik on history shouldn't search selected.
-- [ ] save as default doesn't save every combo boxes
+- [x] save as default doesn't save every combo boxes
+  - [ ] Extension: save as default causes exception
+  - [ ] Additional Options has to have saved defaults also
+- [x] Encoding is duplicated if switched from windows-xxx to utf8
+- [x] open search form from history and change filemask duplicate -g parameters
+- [ ] Extension: refresh F5 disabled
 - [ ] delete of some history entry causes exception
 - [ ] drip icon in menu has no transparent background